Deploying a node to a server

 The Upstart configuration files created above tell Upstart to start the Corda services on boot so there is no need to explicitly enable them.

-A supported Java distribution.
-The supported versions are listed in Getting set up for CorDapp development
+1. Install a supported Java distribution.
+The supported versions are listed in Getting set up for CorDapp development.

-and save your CorDapp jar file to it.
-Alternatively, download one of our sample CorDapps to thecordapps
+5. Alternatively, download one of our sample CorDapps to the cordapps directory.

 p2pAddress = "example.com:10002"